mxw/mxawng/src/collections/_poems/the-body.md

 as microscopic mania, a trembling cacophony
 of possibilities, inked out in some inscrutable cartography:
 this is the chart that every birth composes.
 Its orientation's unknown.
-Each shallow stroke implies
+Each fading, shallow stroke implies
-a start of questions, like the kindly wayside signs
+a start of questions, like those kindly road-side signs
-instruct how to turn into or along these lines—
+instruct how to turn into or along these lines;
 or perhaps the moss-hewn bed where realization lies.

 How does a person travail this life?
 Are they like a boulder,
-landmarked, unflappable, against a crying dawn wind,
+landmarked, unflappable, against a desperate dawn wind,
-bits of self scraped off in secret, refusing to move even one inch
+bits of self scraped off in secret, refusing to move even an inch
 but for the arrogant rain of time?
-The boulder would rather die
+The boulder would rather die,
-than change, so again and again it dies and dies
+so again and again it dies and dies
-its unseen deaths; it sinks deeply into its earth, clutches dirt,
+familiar deaths: it sinks deeply into its earth, clutches dirt,
-bleeds hot magma from a crackling heart, fills up
+bleeds hot magma from a reckless heart, fills up
-its skin-dry scars with easy moss.
+its skin-dry scars with aimless moss.
 This is a boulder.
 Do you think
 the boulder bits find each other again and make
 a great monument, a great memory,
 a great tomb for the boulder?
 Nothing is so abject,